 One big phrase that is up for discussion right now — what I’m seeing in my social media feeds and hearing in conversation — is “Master Bedroom.”
-This isn’t a new conversation, by any stretch, but it’s a talking point again, and its appropriateness for its possible gender- and racial-bias is at the forefront again and getting more attention.
+This isn’t a new conversation by any stretch.
+Still, it’s a talking point again, and its appropriateness for its possible gender- and racial bias is at the forefront again and getting more attention.
 For good reason.

-On June 17, RESO (the Real Estate Standards Organization), posted that they’d be further exploring alternative terms for this potentially problematic phrase.
-Their look at the historic usage of the phrase as a real estate term reads:
+On June 17, RESO (the Real Estate Standards Organization) posted that they’d be further exploring alternative terms for this potentially problematic phrase.
+Their look at the historical usage of the phrase as a real estate term reads:

 “The term “master” seems to have been associated with room details since the 1920s.
-It is viewed as offensive by some because the term is also associated with slavery.
-It has also been said to be male-centric which seems to be historically accurate.
-In research thus far, we haven’t found historical reference of “master bedroom” being associated with slavery when it was originally applied to bedrooms and baths.
+Some view it as offensive because the term is also associated with slavery.
+It has also been said to be male-centric, which is historically accurate.
+In research thus far, we haven’t found a historical reference to the “master bedroom” associated with slavery when it was originally applied to bedrooms and baths.
 Further research is welcome, and the lack of historical relation alone does not negate member concerns or perceptions of real estate terminology today.

 Over the years, there have been calls to change the terminology.
 Some home builders began using the term “owner’s bedroom” in recent years.
-There have been disagreements as to which alternative names would appropriately convey the same idea.
-The limitations of these suggested alternatives, again, do not negate the credibility of the overall concerns of those suggesting a change.”
+There have been disagreements about which alternative names would appropriately convey the same idea.
+Again, the limitations of these suggested alternatives do not negate the credibility of the overall concerns of those suggesting a change.”

-Let’s commit, as an industry, to continuing the important conversations, to spending some time thinking about the words we use, and how what we say and how we communicate in our marketing impacts those in the world around us.
+Let’s commit, as an industry, to continuing the important conversations, and to spending some time thinking about the words we use and how what we say and how we communicate in our marketing impacts those in the world around us.